joshyeom/multi-paradigm-programming/README.md

 Open the terminal, run the code above, and then navigate to http://localhost:2118/.

-## 🎥 Inflearn Video Course
+## 🎥 Video Course

 You can take various video courses related to this book on Inflearn.
 These courses are conducted in a live coding format, allowing you to see the code evolve in real-time for a more detailed and intuitive learning experience.

 The course corresponding to this book will be uploaded at the end of March, coinciding with the official book release.

-- Go to the Multi-Paradigm Programming and TypeScript Video Course (in preparation) 🖥️
+- Go to the Multi-Paradigm Programming Video Course (in preparation) 🖥️

-> Inflearn sponsors the creation of learning content related to "Multi-Paradigm Programming and TypeScript."
+> Inflearn sponsors the creation of learning content related to "Multi-Paradigm Programming."
 >
 > <a href="https://www.inflearn.com/en/"><img alt="MDU" src="./img/inflearn.png" width="140px"></a>